-Both of these instant pots have timer and delay functionality.
+Both of these instant pots have a timer and delay functionality.
 You can delay the cooking time by up to 24 hours.
-The keep warm setting automatically starts once your food is done, this allows you to, for example, your chili can cook while you are at work and it will be warm when you get home.
+In addition, the keep-warm setting automatically starts once your food is done, this allows you to, for example, your chili can cook while you are at work, and it will be warm when you get home.

 Both the IP-Lux60 and IP-Duo60 have microprocessors that measure the heat and pressure throughout the pot.
 This results in meals that are cooked more evenly.

 They will perform just about the same.
-Although you do get a few more buttons and additional convenient features with the IP-Duo60, i.e. the lid handle.
+However, you get more buttons and additional convenient features with the IP-Duo60, i.e., the lid holder.

 Both of these multi-cookers have 10 safety features.